YashMeh/AdminPanel/backend/README.md

 ## Description
-This is the API which contains JWT endpoints for authentication purposes and also contain information of various projects and devices of the user.
+This is the backend part of the senz admin panel built using NodeJS

 ### Installation